oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-35-contradicting-remediations.md

 ### Contradicting Remediations

-For each item in `/vulnerabilities[]/remediations` it MUST be tested that a Product is not member of contradicting remediation categories.
+For each item in `/vulnerabilities[]/remediations` it MUST be tested that a product is not member of contradicting remediation categories.
-This takes indirect relations through Product Groups into account.
+This takes indirect relations through product groups into account.

 The relevant path for this test is: